stark-1415/Design-a-band-gap-refernce-with-start-up-circuit-using-current-mirror/README.md

 # Design-a-band-gap-refernce-with-start-up-circuit-using-current-mirror
-Implementation of bandgap reference circuit on  Synopsys Custom Compiler Tool .
+Implementation of bandgap reference circuit on  Synopsys Custom Compiler Tool  on 28nm CMOS Technology .